 It is democracy.

-Introducing this legislation, the Minister referred to Ireland's reputation being somehow impugned by the blasphemy provision.
+In introducing the legislation the Minister of State referred to Ireland's reputation being somehow impugned by the blasphemy provision.
 He made a spurious comparison between Ireland and those countries, chiefly in the Islamic world, that have the death penalty for uttering blasphemy against Islam.
 This demonstrates the crass level of analysis which is being brought to this discussion.
 A report just last year by the United States Commission on International Religious Freedom found that the current laws on blasphemy in Ireland are among the least restrictive in the developed world.
 So much for the notion that Ireland is some kind of international pariah.
-What is really going on here is another expensive photo opportunity for this Government to talk about how progressive it is by proposing yet another amendment to the Constitution.
-The fact that it has moved against the purely symbolic reference to blasphemy, in addition to proposing a similar deletion of the purely symbolic reference to women in the home, gives us a clue to the real intention here - more politically correct red meat to the liberal gallery of media supporters that fawn uncritically over this Government.
+What is really going on here is another expensive photo opportunity for the Government to talk about how progressive it is by proposing yet another amendment to the Constitution.
+The fact that it has moved against the purely symbolic reference to blasphemy, in addition to proposing a similar deletion of the purely symbolic reference to women in the home, gives us a clue to the real intention here - more politically correct red meat to the liberal gallery of media supporters that fawn uncritically over the Government.
 I refer, in particular, to the people who cannot help scratching the itch that is the God question.

-Just listening to the previous speaker, to link in the wrongs of our past on the side of Church and State and to see that as somehow relevant to this debate on a rather meaningless and toothless provision on blasphemy in our Constitution shows the superficial level of the debate that has been going on in this country.
+Just listening to the previous speaker, to link the wrongs of our past on the side of the Church and the State and to see it as somehow relevant to this debate on a rather meaningless and toothless provision on blasphemy in the Constitution shows the superficial level of the debate that has been ongoing in this country.
 I have been clear and consistent in my view that a blasphemy provision should not be in place to protect one religion or to protect God from offence.
 God is not quaking in his boots at the thought of the Minster abolishing the constitutional provision on blasphemy.
 However, the hard-pressed taxpayer should be livid at this latest raid on the public purse by our political rulers to pander to their liberal base, their cheerleaders in the media and the usual human rights quangos.
 As I said in 2009, I find persuasive comments made in the past on the difficulty of determining what is offensive to God.

 One person’s meat is another person's poison and I suspect the same may be true for deities.
 Clearly, if blasphemy were to be understood as giving offence to God, it would be completely unworkable in modern legislation, but that is not how it has been understood.